afrl-rq/OpenUxAS-SoI/docker/odroidxu4/README.md

    cross-compile UxAS.
 The resulting binary will be found at `/OpenUxAS/build_cross/uxas`, ready to copy to the ODROID.

-## Offline Builds
+## Offline Builds and External Dependencies

-After running the first script, `01_build_sdcard_and_sdk.sh`, which must be run with an internet connection, the OpenUxAS repository is left in a state where the `02_cross_compile_uxas.sh` step can be run without a connection.
+After running the first script, `01_build_sdcard_and_sdk.sh`, which must be run with an internet connection, the resulting `uxas_cross` Docker image contains a saved copy of the Meson external dependency cache.
+If you make changes to the external dependencies, their wrap files, or the wrap patches, you will need to rerun this script for those changes to persist through to the second step.

-However, this is somewhat fragile at the moment, as the `01` step pre-fetches the 3rd party dependencies specified in Meson wrap files.
-Running the `rm-external` script will therefore wipe out this cached state, and a network connection will again be required to proceed.